 Devon: From my current position, I’d like to move into operations or sales to help grow our floor care division.
-I’m currently IICRC CCT certified, and plan on attending the RFMT class as soon as it’s available, with my end goal being to be a Master Textile Cleaner in three years alongside growing my knowledge with areas the industry sees expanding.
+I’m currently IICRC CCT and RFMT certified, with my end goal being to become a Master Textile Cleaner in three years alongside growing my knowledge with areas the industry sees expanding.

-I think there’s a great deal of room for general growth within the floor care division at Southeastern Commercial Flooring.
+I think there’s a great deal of room for general growth.
 Sales and education should go hand in hand; in a lot of places, the minimum amount of effort and funding is put into maintaining the floor as it receives years of abuse, and then we’re called in to restore it as best we can.
 We should be working with janitorial and management staff everywhere monthly, quarterly, and yearly to provide solutions to their particular issues.
 With dedicated and proper maintenance, the only reason a customer should want to replace their flooring is because they don’t like how it looks anymore.